If there’s one thing the national football world seemed to agree on last season, it’s that Scott Linehan’s offense had grown “stale.”

 What would an offense like this look like?
 Let’s take a look at Kellen Moore’s college days for a couple examples.

-On this play above, the Broncos bring their in motion across the formation.
+On this play above, the Broncos bring their tight end in motion across the formation.
 Kellen Moore snaps the ball as the tight end reaches the outside shoulder of the tackle.
-Then, they use both the play action fake and the motioned tight end to draw the defenders' eyes into the backfield/flats.
+Then, they use both the play action fake and the motioned tight end to draw the defenders’ eyes into the backfield/flats.

 The hesitation from the linebackers and safeties gives Kellen the chance to take a deep shot down the field for a huge completion and a touchdown.

-Here's another example of Kellen Moore executing a touchdown pass off play action.
-This time, it's a who goes in motion across the formation until he gets outside the far hash.
+Here’s another example of Kellen Moore executing a touchdown pass off play action.
+This time, it’s a wide receiver who goes in motion across the formation until he gets outside the far hash.
 The defense is forced to indicate their coverage because of the motion, so Kellen Moore knows exactly what look they are giving pre-snap.

 The play action fake draws the linebackers up further towards the line of scrimmage, and Moore drops it over there heads to the previously motioned receiver for a touchdown.